MGTheTrain/gitops-poc/README.md

 kubectl get svc -n internal-apps
 # Additionally, verify the public IP address of the nginx-controller and access the default nginx view using a preferred web browser by navigating to http://<public IP>.
 ```
-The Argo CD applications that has been registered and synchronized should resemble the following:
+The ArgoCD applications that has been registered and synchronized should resemble the following:

 ![argocd-applications.jpg](./images/argocd-applications.jpg)